 Kapur has had a long career in impact investing and philanthropy, at Adams, Harkness & Hill, Root Capital, the Environmental Defense Fund, and the Eileen Rockefeller Family Foundation.
 She serves as a lecturer at Yale SOM and a resident fellow at the Yale Center for Business and the Environment.

 Levere served as president of Prosperity Now, a national nonprofit that creates programs and advocates for policies to reduce wealth inequality, for 15 years; she is now president emerita.
-She is a fellow at Yale SOM’s Program on Social Enterprise.
+She is a fellow at Yale SOM’s Program on Social Enterprise, Innovation, and Impact.

 Nik Khakee ’96, outgoing president of the New York City Alumni Chapter, presented the awards.
 He noted that the choice of honorees grew out of conversations with Professor Sharon Oster, Yale SOM’s former dean, who died earlier this year.
 “I asked Sharon for her guidance,” he said.
 “Andrea and Namrita were explicitly noted by Sharon as alumni she believed more than worthy of such recognition.”